AkshDesai04/SummerInternship2024_D23IT159/README.md

 - Day 2: Meeting Mins Development
   - Implemented the scheduling and calendar integration.
   - Developed the notification system for meeting reminders.

+  - ### 19th June 2024
+- Day 3: Meeting Mins API Integration
+  - Created APIs for meeting management.
+  - Tested the APIs and ensured proper integration with the frontend.